-March 24, 2013
+March 26, 2013

-WHY YOU MUST REJECT S.2601 THE APPROPRIATIONS BILL FOR THE JUDICIARY
+WHY YOU MUST REJECT A.3001 THE APPROPRIATIONS BILL FOR THE JUDICIARY

-Dear Senator:
+Dear Assembly Member:

-Today you have an historic opportunity to uphold the public's rights, the New York State Constitution, and the statutory protections afforded by Chapter 567 of the Laws of 2010, creating the Special Commission on Judicial Compensation.
-You can - and must - do this by voting AGAINST the appropriations bill for the Judiciary, S.2601, which is the same appropriations bill as for the Legislature.
+Later this week, you will have an historic opportunity to uphold the public's rights, the New York State Constitution, and the statutory protections afforded by Chapter 567 of the Laws of 2010, creating the Special Commission on Judicial Compensation.
+You can - and must - do this by voting AGAINST the appropriations bill for the Judiciary, A.3001, which is the same appropriations bill as for the Legislature.

-The facts and law, including as to your power and duty to reject a budget that is insufficiently itemized and which you cannot intelligently review, are set forth in correspondence that our non-partisan, non-profit citizens' organization, Center for Judicial Accountability, Inc. (CJA), e-mailed to all Senators.
+The facts and law, including as to your power and duty to reject a budget that is insufficiently itemized and which you cannot intelligently review, are set forth in correspondence that our nonpartisan, non-profit citizens' organization, Center for Judicial Accountability, Inc. (CJA), e-mailed to all Assembly members.
 It began with a March 15th e-mail "ALERT", whose subject line read "Is the Judiciary Budget a Slush Fund?
 What is its dollar cost - and that of the appropriations bill?"
-It ended with a March 22nd e-mail entitled "Your Power & Duty to Reject the Budget: S.2601/A.3001 - Judiciary Appropriations Bill", attaching a letter highlighting the Legislature's violations of cognizable "process" and its own rules in connection with the Judiciary budget.
-This correspondence and the documentary proof substantiating it, including the video of the February 6, 2013 budget hearing on "public protection", are posted on our website, www.judgewatch.org, on a webpage entitled "Securing Legislative Oversight & Override of the 2nd and 3rd phases of the judicial pay raises, scheduled to take effect April 1, 2013 and April 1, 2014".
+It ended with a March 22nd e-mail entitled "Your Power & Duty to Reject the Budget: S.2601/A.3001 -Judiciary Appropriations Bill", attaching a letter highlighting the Legislature's violations of cognizable "process" and its own rules in connection with the Judiciary budget.
+This correspondence and the documentary proof substantiating it, including the video of the February 6, 2013 budget hearing on "public protection", are posted on our website, webpage entitled "Securing Legislative Oversight & Override of the 2nd and 3rd phases of the judicial pay raises, scheduled to take effect April 1, 2013 and April 1, 2014".
 It is accessible via the top panel "Latest News".

-To assist you, below are four questions for you to ask and discuss on the Senate floor so as to inform your vote and that of your fellow Senators.
+To assist you, below are four questions for you to ask and discuss on the floor of the Assembly so as to inform your vote and that of your fellow Assembly members.

-QUESTION #1: What is the cumulative dollar amount of the appropriations for the Judiciary budget in \$2601/A3001?
+QUESTION #1: What is the cumulative dollar amount of the appropriations for the Judiciary budget in A.3001/S.2601?

-QUESTION #2: Is the Judiciary Budget - and Appropriations Bill S.2601/A.3001 - sufficiently itemized to permit intelligent review and oversight by the Legislature?
+QUESTION #2: Is the Judiciary Budget - and Appropriations Bill A.3001/S.2601 - sufficiently itemized to permit intelligent review and oversight by the Legislature?

-QUESTION #3: Does Appropriations Bill S.2601/A.3001 violate Article VII, §7 of the New York State Constitution?
+QUESTION #3: Does Appropriations Bill A.3001/S.2601 violate Article VII, §7 of the New York State Constitution?

-QUESTION #4: Could Appropriations Bill S.2601/A.3001 be amended to include a line-item for the judicial salary increase that the Legislature could then approve?
+QUESTION #4: Could Appropriations Bill A.3001/S.2601 be amended to include a line-item for the judicial salary increase that the Legislature could then approve?